8 Questions to Jumpstart Your New Year GoalsPurpose

 Instead of setting New Year’s resolutions, our family tradition is to take time each New Year to map out goals for the year.
-My wife and I and each of our four kids take a sheet of paper and answer just 8 questions!
+We have done it so long that now we call it "The Annual Moody Mastermind."
+My wife and I and each of our kids (and now their spouses) take a sheet of paper and answer the following eight questions!

 After completing the questions individually, we take turns discussing our answers.
 It's a fun and eye-opening activity and surprisingly our kids really get into it!

 8 Questions to Jumpstart Your New Year Goals: